digitalocean/terraform-provider-digitalocean/docs/resources/certificate.md

 which the certificate will be issued.
 The domains must be managed using DigitalOcean's DNS.
 Only valid when type is `lets_encrypt`.

+## Timeouts

+`timeouts` block allows you to configure [operation timeouts](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts):

+* `create` - (Default `10 minutes`) Used when waiting for the certificate to reach the `verified` state.
+* `delete` - (Default `15 minutes`) Used when deleting a certificate that may still be referenced by a load balancer.
+The provider retries delete while the API reports the certificate is in use, so a longer timeout reduces failures during certificate rotation on Global Load Balancers.

 ## Attributes Reference